crystaldevelopment/discord-account-gen/README.md

 ### ℹ
 ## This project is under maintenance!
-Will come back on 25.
-Nov.
-2020

 ## ❓ About
 This tool let your server's users to get accounts through a secure and advanced system.